 The soundstage is a bit less (it’s an earphone after all, what were you expecting).
 On the other hand, there is less clarity in the treble.
 Now, this isn’t a muddy bass-only thing – the treble is very much present – but the lower treble /higher mids have a recessed presence compared to the rest of the spectrum.

 Overall, these are excellent earphones for the price (3500 Rs. when bought) and provide incredible aural experiences for their size.
 So that would conclude my Sony MDR- XB75AP review for now.
-This review on Sony MDR-XB75AP is applicable for Indonesia as well.
+This Sony MDR-XB75AP review is applicable for Indonesia as well.

 *This post contains affiliate link(s).